tbruyelle/RxPermissions/README.md

 This library allows the usage of RxJava with the new Android M permission model.

-Example (With Retrolambda for brevity, but not required):
+Example (with Retrolambda for brevity, but not required):

 ```java
 // Must be done during an initialization phase like onCreate